brettb/cere-vision-search/Readme.md

   . **Pull and Start the Ollama model:**

-    Ensure the Llama 3.2 Vision model is running in Ollama.
+    Ensure the llava-llama3 Vision model is running in Ollama.
 You may need to pull and start the model using Ollama's command-line interface.

-    Download the installer from [here](https://github.com/ollama/ollama) and install Ollama.
+    Download the installer from [here](https://github.com/ollama/ollama) to install Ollama for your platform.

     Pull the llava-llama3:latest Vision model: